- Atmospheric scientists

 Employer: University of South Florida

-After I graduated from the UWRF geology program in 2009 with a Bachelor's of Science in Geology, I attended UW-Milwaukee as a Masters student.
+After I graduated from the UWRF geology program in 2009, I attended UW-Milwaukee as a master's student.
 Upon completion of my MS degree I was offered an adjunct lecturer position at UWRF.
 I taught introductory level geology courses at UWRF for two (fantastic) years before moving to Tampa, Florida to work on my PhD.

 At the University of South Florida I teach an undergraduate structural geology lab during the semester, but my favorite time of year is field season with my research on fault systems in Death Valley National Park and the hazards associated with recently active faults.
 I go out every spring to measure fault offsets, collect sediment and rock samples for cosmogenic dating, and map displaced rock units.
 Once I have samples to work on, I head back to the lab to do the geochemical analysis at the University of Cincinnati.
 One of the best parts of my job is all the opportunities to travel!